onflow/cadence/docs/language.md

 }

-// Declare the implementation of the interface `Vault` for the class `ExampleVault`
+// Declare the implementation of the interface `Vault` for the struct `ExampleVault`
 //
 impl Vault for ExampleVault {